TmoreiraBR/UdacityContinuousControl-MultiAgent/Report.md

 ## Results

-A plot for the mean return every 100 episodes is shown below.
+A plot for the mean return every 100 episodes (over all 20 agents) is shown below.
 We see that our trained Agent is capable of surparsing the requirements of 30+ rewards after approximately 300 Episodes.
 The weights for the Actor and Critic policy networks are saved in checkpoint_actor.pth and checkpoint_critic.pth, respectively.

 ![Training Agents][image2]